myrill-labs/metaplex/js/packages/web/src/views/staticPage/about.md

 ### Release roadmap

-From late October 2021 to January 2022, we will run auctions for ten myrmidons each week.
+Starting the **1st of December 2021**, we will run auctions for ten myrmidons each week.
 An auction lasts for one week.
 All myrmidons can be resold on the Myrill marketplace.

 Myrmidon#1 will be the first to be available for live trading in June 2022, then others will be release each month from June 2022 to May 2023.